WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-08/destructuring-and-spread/index.md

 JavaScript is constantly evolving with new features being added every year.
 The biggest set of these changes was when JavaScript ES6 was released.
 ES6 changed JavaScript completely, and made it a much more modern language with tons of nice features.
 One of these amazing features, which I use every day, is destructuring and the spread operator.
 In this article I will show you exactly what both of these are, how you can use them with arrays and objects, and most importantly when to use these features.

-*If you prefer to learn visually, check out the video version of this article [here](https://youtu.be/NIq3qLaHCIs).*
+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: NIq3qLaHCIs`

 ## What Is Destructuring?